loosolab/UROPA/docs_rst/uropa-example.rst

 .. hint::
   - For priority true there will not be an NA row for queries without valid annotations.
   - If there is no valid annotation for a peak across all queries, there is a combined NA row for all queries (NA NA ...
 NA 0,1)
-  - There will be no BestperQuery_Hits if priority is TRUE, as there is only one final annotation per peak
+  - There will be no besthist if priority is TRUE, as there is only one final annotation per peak

 .. _used-files: